teifip/gcic-mqtt-client/README.md

 | Property          | Description |
 |:------------------|:------------|
-| `projectId`       | REQUIRED - String; identifies the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) project.
-Example: `my-iot-project`
+| `projectId`       | REQUIRED - String; identifies the Google Cloud IoT project
-| `registryId`      | REQUIRED - String; identifies the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) device registry.
-Example: `my-device-registry`
+| `cloudRegion`     | REQUIRED - String; identifies the Google Cloud IoT Core cloud region
-| `deviceId`        | REQUIRED - String; identifies the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) device.
-Example: `my-device`
+| `registryId`      | REQUIRED - String; identifies the Google Cloud IoT Core device registry
-| `cloudRegion`     | REQUIRED - String; identifies the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) cloud region.
-Example: `us-central1`
+| `deviceId`        | REQUIRED - String; identifies the Google Cloud IoT Core device
-| `privateKey`      | REQUIRED - Device private key in [PEM](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail) format, passed either as string or as buffer; must be consistent with the selected `tokenAlgorithm` (see next)
+| `privateKey`      | REQUIRED - String or buffer; device private key in PEM format; must be consistent with the selected `tokenAlgorithm`
-| `tokenAlgorithm`  | OPTIONAL - String with `RS256` as default value; cryptographic algorithm for signing the token used as MQTT client password; [Google Cloud IoT Core](https://cloud.google.com/iot-core/) currently supports choice between `RS256` (2048-bit RSA key) and `ES256` (P-256 EC key, identified as `prime256v1` in [OpenSSL](https://www.openssl.org/)).
-Please consider that generating `ES256` signatures is way faster than generating `RS256` signatures
+| `tokenAlgorithm`  | OPTIONAL - String with `RS256` as default value; cryptographic algorithm for signing the token used as MQTT client password; Google Cloud IoT Core currently supports choice between `RS256` (2048-bit RSA key) and `ES256` (P-256 EC key).
+When choosing between the two algorithms, consider that generating `ES256` signatures is way faster than generating `RS256` signatures
-| `tokenLifecycle`  | OPTIONAL - Integer with `3600` as default value and `86400` as maximum allowed value; specifies the time validity of the device token in seconds; the default value corresponds to one hour; [Google Cloud IoT Core](https://cloud.google.com/iot-core/) automatically disconnects devices after their tokens have expired; a grace period of approximately 10 minutes is observed to compensate for possible clock skews
+| `tokenLifecycle`  | OPTIONAL - Integer with `3600` as default value and `86400` as maximum allowed value; specifies the time validity of the device token in seconds; Google Cloud IoT Core automatically disconnects devices after their tokens have expired; a grace period of approximately 10 minutes is observed to compensate for possible clock skews
-| `onConfiguration` | OPTIONAL - Function; callback invoked whenever [Google Cloud IoT Core](https://cloud.google.com/iot-core/) publishes configuration information for the device.
-If `onConfiguration` is omitted, then the MQTT client does not subscribe to configuration updates.
-Instead, if `onConfiguration` is specified, then the MQTT client automatically subscribes to configuration updates.
-Upon every update, the MQTT client acknowledges reception and invokes the `onConfiguration` callback with `(configuration)` as argument; `configuration` is the received configuration passed as buffer
+| `onConfiguration` | OPTIONAL - Callback invoked whenever Google Cloud IoT Core publishes configuration information for the device.
+The MQTT client subscribes to configuration updates only if `onConfiguration` is specified.
+At every configuration update the MQTT client invokes the `onConfiguration` callback with `(configuration)` as argument; `configuration` is the received configuration passed as buffer
-| `onCommand`       | OPTIONAL - Function; callback invoked whenever [Google Cloud IoT Core](https://cloud.google.com/iot-core/) sends a command to the device.
-If `onCommand` is omitted, then the MQTT client does not subscribe to commands.
-Instead, if `onCommand` is specified, then the MQTT client automatically subscribes to commands.
-Subscription to commands is performed with QoS equal to `0` unless the option `qosCommand` is present and equal to `1`.
-Whenever a command is received, the MQTT client invokes the `onCommand` callback with `(command, subFolder)` as arguments; `command` is the received command passed as buffer; `subFolder` is `null` if the command was published to `/devices/{deviceId}/commands` or a string if the command was published to `/devices/{deviceId}/commands/subFolder`
+| `onCommand`       | OPTIONAL - Callback invoked whenever Google Cloud IoT Core sends a command to the device.
+The MQTT client subscribes to commands only if `onCommand` is specified.
+At every command the MQTT client invokes the `onCommand` callback with `(command, subfolder)` as arguments; `command` is the received command passed as buffer; `subfolder` is `null` if the command was published to `/devices/{deviceId}/commands` or a string if the command was published to `/devices/{deviceId}/commands/{subfolder}`
-| `qosCommands`     | OPTIONAL - Integer equal to either `0` (at most once) or `1` (at least once), and with `0` as default value.
-The configured value determines the QoS with which the client subscribes to receive commands
+| `qosCommands`     | OPTIONAL - Integer equal to either `0` (at most once, default value) or `1` (at least once); determines the QoS with which the client subscribes to commands
-| `host`            | OPTIONAL - String with `mqtt.googleapis.com` as default; identifies the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT bridge host
+| `host`            | OPTIONAL - String with `mqtt.googleapis.com` as default; identifies the Google Cloud IoT Core MQTT bridge host
-| `port`            | OPTIONAL - Integer with `8883` as default; identifies the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT bridge port number
+| `port`            | OPTIONAL - Integer with `8883` as default; identifies the Google Cloud IoT Core MQTT bridge port number
-| `keepalive`       | OPTIONAL - Integer with `60` as default value; specifies the interval in seconds at which the MQTT client sends [PINGREQ](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349817) packets.
+| `keepalive`       | OPTIONAL - Integer with `60` as default value; specifies the interval in seconds at which the MQTT client sends PINGREQ packets.
 The `keepalive` value should be tuned considering the trade-off between rapid detection of client disconnections vs amount of background traffic generated.
-Note that [PINGREQ](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349817) packets count against [Google Cloud IoT Core](https://cloud.google.com/iot-core/) billing
+Note that PINGREQ packets count against Google Cloud IoT Core billing
-| `reschedulePings` | OPTIONAL - Boolean with `true` as default; controls whether the transmission of [PINGREQ](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349817) packets is rescheduled after sending other packets so that outgoing traffic is minimized
+| `reschedulePings` | OPTIONAL - Boolean with `true` as default value; controls whether the transmission of PINGREQ packets is rescheduled after sending other packets so that outgoing traffic is minimized
-| `reconnectPeriod` | OPTIONAL - Integer with `1000` as default; specifies the time interval in milliseconds between consecutive reconnection attempts
+| `reconnectPeriod` | OPTIONAL - Integer with `1000` as default value; specifies the time interval in milliseconds between consecutive reconnection attempts
-| `connectTimeout`  | OPTIONAL - Integer with `30000` as default; specifies the maximum time in milliseconds waited before a [CONNACK](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349769) packet is received
+| `connectTimeout`  | OPTIONAL - Integer with `30000` as default value; specifies the maximum time in milliseconds waited before a CONNACK packet is received
-| `queueQoSZero`    | OPTIONAL - Boolean with `true` as default; controls whether outgoing messages with QoS=0 are queued or not during periods of disconnection
+| `queueQoSZero`    | OPTIONAL - Boolean with `true` as default value; controls whether outgoing messages with QoS=0 are queued or not during periods of disconnection
 | `localAddress`    | OPTIONAL - String; identifies the local network address the MQTT client should connect from; when omitted, no binding is established and the MQTT client is allowed to use any available network interface
 | `incomingStore`   | OPTIONAL - Support for alternative implementations of the message store; refer to the documentation of the [MQTT.js](https://www.npmjs.com/package/mqtt) library for details
 | `outgoingStore`   | OPTIONAL - Same as above